 Bogotá’s historic district is known as La Candelaria and it’s where you’ll find many charming colonial streets, colorful murals, and a bohemian vibe that tend to draw visitors in.
 It’s an area that’s great to visit during the day for photos as well as the nearby museums.
-A few favorite spots to visit while you’re here include craft beer at Tierra Santa or Café Escobar Rosas, El Espacio Odean for performing arts, for coffee check out Divino or Azahar, and for food Prudencia or La Bruja is amazing.
+A few favorite spots to visit while you’re here include craft beer at Tierra Santa or Café Escobar Rosas, Fragmentos for a gallery, for coffee check out Divino or Varietale, and for food Prudencia or Sant Just is amazing.
 You also have to walk down the famous Chorro de Quevedo for lots of little bars and street art.

 Also, be sure to visit Plaza Bolivar for an iconic photo of Bogotá.
 Purchase a small bag of corn from one of the vendors for 1K Pesos, put a little in your hand, and hold your arm up and some of the pigeons may fly up to eat it out of your hand.
 It may be disgusting but playing with pigeons is surprisingly fun!